 Architectural marvels stand tall all along the length of the promenade.
 Manicured greenery and long stretches of palm trees add a touch of natural beauty to this artificial city.

 You can see kids reveling in the dancing fountain near the Marina Towers.
 They run around and splash water wearing their swimsuits.
 Bring a change of dress if you want to join in.
 The fountain is even more attractive when it lights up at night.
-There is no shortage of play area for kids near the promenade either.
-Play areas with slides, swings, and separate space for parents to relax can be spotted easily.
+There is no shortage of play areas for kids near the promenade either.
+Play areas with slides, swings and separate spaces for parents to relax can be spotted easily.

 During every weekend, the Cobblestone Boulevard witnesses street shows and dance performances.
-Cobblestone boulevard is a particularly spacious part of Dubai Marina Walk.
-Cyan tower which was once the tallest twisted skyscraper in the world is in the eastern side of the marina.
+The cobblestone boulevard is an exceptionally spacious part of the Dubai Marina Walk.
+Cyan tower, which was once the tallest twisted skyscraper globally, is on the eastern side of the Marina.

-Mohammed Bin Ahmed Al Mulla Mosque in Marina offers a cultural walkthrough tour on every Mondays from 10 to 11 AM.
+Mohammed Bin Ahmed Al Mulla Mosque in Marina offers a cultural walkthrough tour every Monday from 10 to 11 AM.
 This tour is open to non-muslims as well.
-The 45-minute tour will help one form a better understanding of the region’s Islamic traditions and beliefs.
+The 45-minute tour will help one better understand the region’s Islamic traditions and beliefs.

 Although walking is a good option for sightseeing, a dhow cruise dinner will give you a different perspective from the water with a luscious dinner buffet and traditional dance performance.